pytorch/glow/README.md

 ### System Requirements

 The project builds and runs on macOS and Linux.
-The software depends on a modern C++ compiler that supports C++11, on CMake, protocol buffer, and libpng.
+The software depends on a modern C++ compiler that supports C++11, on CMake, LLVM, protocol buffer, and libpng.

 ### Building the Compiler